 1922 Eugene O'Neill's drama The First Man describes the strange tale of a scientist who curses the unborn child in his wife's womb.
 The wife dies in childbirth and the child thrives.
 Augustin Duncan stages and stars.
-There will be just 27 performances at the Neighborhood Playhouse.
+There are 27 performances at the Neighborhood Playhouse.

 1933 Jimmy Durante and Lupe Velez star in the musical revue Strike Me Pink, which opens a 105-performance run today at the Majestic Theatre.
-The show has music and lyrics by Lew Henderson and Ray Brown.
+The show has music and lyrics by Lew Brown and Ray Henderson.

 1969 Guess there wasn't a right way to fix The Wrong Way Light Bulb, opening tonight.
-This play by Leonard Spigelgass (author of the recently-revived A Majority of One) will close at the John Golden Theatre after only seven performances.
-Barnard Hughes, Miriam Colon and Claudia McNeil starred.
+The play by Leonard Spigelgass closes at the John Golden Theatre after only seven performances.
+Barnard Hughes, Miriam Colon, and Claudia McNeil star.

 1993 Marvin Hamlisch and David Zippel team up to create The Goodbye Girl, which opens at Broadway's Marquis Theatre.
-The musical, based on the 1977 Neil Simon screenplay, stars Martin Short and Bernadette Peters, who six years later will open at the same theatre with...
+The musical, based on the 1977 Neil Simon screenplay, stars Martin Short and Bernadette Peters.
+Six years later, Peters opens at the same theatre with...

 1999 ...a revival of Annie Get Your Gun, which hits the Broadway bullseye.
-Bernadette Peters stars with Tom Wopat in this Irving Berlin musical, directed by Graciela Daniele.
-The show's original book, written by Herbert Fields and Dorothy Fields, has been updated by Peter Stone, with the politically incorrect songs "I'm An Indian, Too" and "I'm A Bad, Bad Man" excised.
-The show opens tonight at the Marquis Theatre.
+Bernadette Peters stars with Tom Wopat in the Irving Berlin musical, directed by Graciela Daniele.
+The show's original book, written by Herbert Fields and Dorothy Fields, is updated by Peter Stone, with the politically incorrect songs "I'm An Indian, Too" and "I'm A Bad, Bad Man" excised.

 2002 Mary Zimmerman's Metamorphoses, based on Ovid's tales, makes a splash on Broadway at its opening night, performed in and around a pool of water that takes up most of the stage at the Circle in the Square Theatre.
-It goes on to earn a Tony nomination as Best Play.
+Zimmerman wins a Tony Award for her direction.

 2004 The musical Mamma Mia! celebrates its 1,000th performance.
 Days later the show's cast album is certified platinum.